veracity/veracity-documentation/common/markdown/onboarding-a-service/onboarding-a-service.md

 Purchases are made via the Veracity E-commerce solution, which is an integrated part of the Marketplace.

 ### How to best present your product in the Marketplace
-Your product's blurb on the marketplace is your primary salespitch towards 100,000+ Veracity users.
+Your product's blurb on the marketplace is your primary sales pitch towards 100,000+ Veracity users.
 Veracity will take care of presenting your information, but you will need to provide the text, images, links and optional videos.
 Your product will be presented in the following way:

 ![](https://veracityprod.blob.core.windows.net/static-documentation/marketplace-1.png)